A QFT information protocol for charged black holes: Jones Index and the protocol

 In \cite{Verlinde}, an operator-algebraic generalization of the Hayden-Preskill \cite{Hayden} protocol setup is presented.
 The work translates the task into algebraic language and provides a new physical interpretation for the Jones index \cite{Jones}, a quantity defined in the context of inclusions of type $\mathrm{II}_1$ factors\footnote{Factors are von Neumann algebras with trivial center.
 See \ref{Factors}.}.
 The result relates such quantity to a map between the algebras of two causally disconnected observers, allowing quantum teleportation between the two.

 In this part we sum up their results.
 With arguments from the AdS/CFT correspondence, the authors claim that the algebra arising in a certain limit is a type $\mathrm{II}_1$ factor.
-The emergence of a non-type-$\mathrm{III}$ algebra in this limit suggests that we are not describing the QFT-limit, but rather a sort of quantum geometry inside the black hole, including the treatment of the \textit{singularity}.
+The emergence of a non-type-$\mathrm{III}$ algebra in this limit suggests that we are not describing the QFT-limit, but rather a sort of quantum geometry inside the black hole, including the treatment of the \textit{singularity} (which may not be such in the quantum gravity regime).
 Type $\mathrm{II}$ algebras do appear often when gravitational degrees of freedom are taken into account \cite{Witten-Longo}.
 In the type $\mathrm{II}_1$ setup, all the algebras admit traces defined on every element, which is not the case for type $\mathrm{III}$ factors.
+In this paper, the main contribution will be describing the strict QFT limit ($G_N \rightarrow 0$), in which type $\mathrm{III}$ algebras are supposed to emerge.